STEM (Science, Technology, Engineering, Mathematics) classes play an important role in a student’s education.

 There’s no doubt that STEM subjects are challenging, especially if students don’t grasp the concepts easily.
 Signet’s expert STEM tutors shed some light on how to build STEM-specific study skills.

-Get in the habit of showing your work.
+2. Get students in the habit of showing their work.
 Although STEM subjects tend to have just one right answer to a problem, a student who shows their work may be able to get partial credit on an assignment or test.
 Documenting their process also allows students to pinpoint where they’re going wrong in their problem-solving.

 Signet has STEM tutors on staff who teach both foundational and complex concepts in ways that are fun, accessible, and memorable.
 Subject tutoring in STEM areas can also benefit standardized testing, including SAT, ACT, and AP, IB, and SAT Subject Tests.